Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

 You can find different items in this store with a price that is lower than normal.
 Popularity does not seem to be getting lower.
 However, with the addition of new services they are getting more users each day.

 You can use the remittance service of Western Union from eSewa.
 They have partnered with this popular remittance service.
 The quality of service and satisfied customers are the main reason to make the eSewa top the list.

 eSewa has recently crossed 20 lakhs subscribers.
 With widespread promotion and marketing, they are successful in increasing the number of merchant payments to more than 25 thousand in PhonePay.

-There is also a role of government to regulate and encourage such payments.
+There is also a role of the government to regulate and encourage such payments.
 The government can also work for a single payment platform, run by the Nepal Rastra Bank to enable payments from wallet directly without the need to load funds.